leon-kfd/Dashboard/README.md

 + Weather
 + CountDown
 + Juejin
++ Weibo

+## Chrome extension mode
++ Chrome extension is ready.
++ <a href="https://leon-kfd.github.io/Dashboard/howdy-dashboard.crx">Download crx file</a>
++ But maybe you need to unzip the file and load it as a folder in chrome devlopment mode.

 ## Something todo
 + More materials
-+ To be a chrome extension
++ ~~To be a chrome extension~~

 ## License
 All for `MIT`